 How do you motivate yourself?

-I attended a painting exhibition of local artists and left it wondering (perhaps not the right word?) why I hadn’t yet managed to populate the walls of my home with canvases … as intended when I moved it.
+I attended a painting exhibition of local artists and left wondering (perhaps not the right word?) why I hadn’t yet managed to populate the walls of my home with canvases … as intended when I moved it.
 This house asked for colour and, two years on, it’s looking a little disappointed at my slap-dash delivery.

 I felt guilty and bought a small watercolour that I thought would fit nicely with some of the “curation” I’d managed so far.